-Acorns contain a good amount of vitamin B1, B2, B3 and B5, and contain a ton of vitamin B6 along with a good shot of folate.
+Acorns contain a good amount of vitamins B1, B2, B3, and B5, and have a ton of vitamin B6 along with a good shot of folate.

 Together, these B vitamins are essential for cellular function and health, while folate is necessary for the creation of new DNA.